klavins/ECEP520/week_6/README.md

     std::get<2>(info["car"]); // 10.014
     std::get<3>(info["car"]); // 123
     ```
+  1. Go to the canvas discussions for the course and suggest a better name for Elma.
   1. Extra credit (street cred sort of credit): Add an integrator to the cruise controller.
   1. Extra credit: Fix the main loop of the manager to sleep the appropriate amount of time.